 The Council maintains a consolidated bank account to deposit most of the monies it collects and to pay its bills.
 The consolidated bank account is available for use by all funds.
-The purpose of consolidated is account to administration costs and facilitate management.
-The consolidated account also allows those funds with available cash resources temporarily cover any negative cash balances in other funds.
+The purpose of this consolidated account is to reduce administration costs and facilitate cash management.
+The consolidated account also allows those funds with available cash resources to temporarily cover any negative cash balances in other funds.